Driving Without Valid Insurance in Illinois

 Driving without insurance is charged as a petty offense under most scenarios, but carries with it serious consequences.
 A first conviction of this offense will subject the driver to a three-month driver’s license suspension by the Illinois Secretary of State with a minimum mandatory $500 fine (maximum fine of $1,000) plus court costs, and a $100 reinstatement fee.
 An additional six-month license suspension will be imposed for any person convicted for driving without insurance while currently suspended for driving without insurance.

 A third or subsequent conviction will subject the driver to minimum mandatory fines of $1,000 plus court costs.
 In addition, a $100 reinstatement fee must be paid to the Secretary of State in order to terminate a mandatory insurance suspension.

-The traffic attorneys at The Davis Law Group, P.C. represent clients in traffic-related matters throughout Illinois including Cook, Lake and DuPage Counties.
+The traffic attorneys at The Davis Law Group, P.C. represent clients in traffic-related matters throughout Illinois and the Chicago area including Cook County, Lake County and DuPage County.
 Our attorneys offer phone consultations on a wide variety of traffic tickets.
 Contact us today to discuss your case.